 The Coltrane House is located at 1511 N 33rd Street.
 1509 N 33rd Street was sold to 1509 N 33rd St LLC for $235,000 on January 27, 2021.
 1509 N 33rd St LLC transferred the deed to Bluebird Lending LLC for $0.00 on March 18, 2021.
-Bluebird Lending LLC is a private real estate lender that specializes in access to fast capital, and “construction management in neighborhoods undergoing urban revitalization.”
+Bluebird Companies is a real estate organization that specializes in private lending, and “construction management in neighborhoods undergoing urban revitalization.”

 1513 N 33rd Street is privately owned.
 After years of nonpayment, there are no delinquent property taxes.
 The property’s assessed value is $132,800.
 The Philadelphia Housing Authority owns 1515 N 33rd Street which has a market value of $439,700.
 PHA intends to convey the property to Strawberry Mansion CDC subject to approval by the U.S. Department of Housing and Urban Development and the financial feasibility of the Coltrane House Project.